D-Pottsy/D-Pottsy.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-Please see below a list of my previous publications
----

 **Potts, D.A.**, Timmis, R., Ferranti, E. J. S., and Vande Hey, J. D.: ***Identifying and accounting for the Coriolis effect in satellite NO2 observations and emission estimates***.
 Atmos.
 Chem.
 Phys., 23, 4577–4593, https://doi.org/10.5194/acp-23-4577-2023, 2023.